 1 Sec.
-1. Division 7.7 is amended as follows: 2 Section 7.7.1.
-Exemptions 3 - 4 [F. Existing Uses and Structures in the Agricultural Zone 5 In the Agricultural Zone, any legal use and associated structures in existence 6 on October 30, 2014 that do not meet the zoning standards on or after 7 October 30, 2014 are conforming and may be expanded.]]
-8 9 Section 7.7.2.
-Nonconforming Use 10 A lawful nonconforming use may be continued under the following limits: 11 A. Expansion 12 A lawful nonconforming use of a structure or lot must not be expanded 13 unless in the Agricultural Reserve zone, a Federal or State health or safety 14 law, regulation, or agency requires or recommends the expansion for safety 15 purposes.
-Before expanding the use or structures, the property owner must 16 provide to the Director of the Department of Permitting Services a 17 certification from the applicable Federal or State entity that the expansion or 18 enlargement is necessary.
+1. Division 7.7 is amended as follows: 2 Secti on 7.7.1.
+Exemptions 3 4 [[F. Existing Uses and Structures in the Agricultural Zone 5 In the Agricultural Zone, any legal use and associated structures in existence 6 on October 30, 2014 that do not meet the zoning standards on or after 7 October 30, 2014 are conforming and may be expanded.]]
+8 9 Section on 7.7.2.
+Nonconforming Use 10 A law ful nonconforming use may be continued under the following limits: 11 А. Expansion 12 A lawful nonconforming use of a structure or lot must not be expanded 13 unless in the Agricultural Reserve zone, a Federal or State health or safety 14 law, regulation, or agency requires or recommends the expansion for safety 15 purposes.
+Before expanding the use or structures, the property owner must 16 : provide to the Director of the Department of Permitting Services a 17 certification from the applicable Federal or State entity that the expansion or 18 - enlargement is necessary.
 19 20 Sec.
 2. Effective date.
-This ordinance becomes effective 20 days after the 21 date of Council adoption.
+This ordinance becomes effective 20 days after the 21 Council adoption.
 22 23 This is a correct copy of Council action.
-24 25 Migue Dunghing 26 Megan Davey Limarzi, Esq.
+24 25 Muy andhinghing 26 27 Davey Limarzi, Esq. f the Council further refining the Executive's May 2 revision to keep its focus on expansions due to safety recommendations.
+The Council agreed with the recommendation of the Committee.